Logo

 3. Rename the columns back the way I wanted.

-Step 1 - renamed your columns with X’s
+Step 1 - renamed the columns with X's

-In this example, I used 12 “X’s” to get the width I wanted here.
-It doesn’t have to be an “X”, pick whatever text string you want.
-The intent is putting in a text string wider than the width you want the column to be, temporarily.
-Figure out what the widest column values are and make sure your width is a larger than that (or larger than the largest value you expect in your data).
+In this example, I used 12 "X's" to get the width I wanted here.
+It doesn't have to be an "X".
+The intent is to put in a text string wider than the width the column should be, temporarily.
+Figure out what the widest column values are and make sure the width is larger than that (or larger than the largest value expected in the data).

 Notice how some columns are wrapped text?
 Don’t worry about that, this will be corrected in Step 2.